Petrovsky Park (Moscow Metro)

 Petrovsky Park (Петровский парк) is a station on the Bolshaya Koltsevaya line of the Moscow Metro.
 It served the eastern terminus of the line until 30 December 2018, when the extension of Bolshaya Koltsevaya to Savyolovskaya opened.
 It opened on 26 February 2018 as one of five initial stations on the new line.
 Petrovsky Park allows transfers to Dinamo Station on the Zamoskvoretskaya line since 29 December 2020.

 Location

 It is in the Aeroport District of Moscow near Petrovsky Park and Petrovsky Palace in northern Moscow.
 It is adjacent to VTB Arena, which is the home stadium of FC Dynamo Moscow.
 The station is named for Petrovsky Park.

 Design and layout

 There are entrances on both sides of Leningradsky Prospekt.
-The interior of the station includes images of the 18th century palace as well as silouettes of trees to invoke images of the park.
+The interior of the station includes images of the 18th-century palace as well as silhouettes of trees to invoke images of the park.
 The flared columns are made of marble, while the floors consists of granite tiles.